nucleuscloud/neosync/docs/docs/connections/sqlserver.md

 Microsoft SQL Server (MSSQL) is a proprietary relational database management system developed by Microsoft.

-This page will document various items of interest regarding MS Sql Server and how to use it to synchronize data with Neosync.
+This page will document various items of interest regarding MS SQL Server and how to use it to synchronize data with Neosync.

 ## Configuring MS SQL Server when running Neosync locally with Docker Compose

-If you're trying out Neosync locally and are a Sql Server user, we make it easy to quickly stand up sql server instances that will _just work_ with the Neosync setup.
+If you're trying out Neosync locally and are a MS SQL Server user, we make it easy to quickly stand up sql server instances that will _just work_ with the Neosync setup.

 The `compose.yml` has some commented out compose files that may be uncommented to enable or disable various databases.